 It does cost to get in!
 The cost is anywhere from 500 to 2,000 rupees depending on the party.
 Most of the amazing trance parties here are a little expensive.
 The DJ’s here are not just some random people, they are internationally known, amazing trance DJ’s and some people travel here just to see their favorites perform.

-HillTop is up on the big hill in Vagator before you turn to go toward the cliff (Thalassa, Antares, etc).
-It’s been around since 1976!
+HillTop is up on the big hill in Vagator before you turn to go towards Ozran Beach.
+It is one of the originals and has been around since 1976!

 2. Shiva Valley